Study of methods of resolved top quark reconstruction in semileptonic $t\bar{t}$ decay: Conclusions

 A summary of pro's and con's of the presented methods is presented in~Table~\ref{tab:pros_cons}.
 In particular, the suggested novel ``closest $m_t$'' approach keeps almost the same correlations between detector and particle or parton levels as the standard choice of the neutrino $p_z$, while it has been shown that it provides more realistic spectra (especially less centrally biased rapidities) and outperforms the standard choice in a realistic unfolding test to the parton level, including the efficiency correction.
 While the ``same $m_t$'' or ``best $m_t$'' methods were motivated in further constraining the leptonic pseudo-top mass (and actually performing better around the peak for the leptonic pseudo-top mass distribution) or allowing the swap of $b$-jets, respectively, they result in undesired tails in the leptonic pseudo-top mass distribution and large slopes in spectra of physics interest.

 In conclusion, the current pseudo-top algorithm used at LHC seems to be sufficient and robust enough for current observables.
-Still, improvements in terms of correlations between parton, particle and detector levels could be reached using the ``closest $m_t$'' method, namely by performing more linearly for the rapidity of the leptonic pseudo-top and the pseudo-\ttbar{} system, and showing better unfolding closure via smaller sensitivity to spectra of models used to define the efficiency and migration matrix.
+Still, improvements in terms of correlations between parton, particle and detector levels could be reached using the ``closest $m_t$'' method, namely by performing more linearly for the rapidity of the leptonic pseudo-top and the pseudo-\ttbar{} system, though showing a slightly worse, yet comparable, unfolding closure.
 These variables in particular are useful and used in PDF fitting efforts~\cite{Czakon:2016olj}.

 Last, \ref{app1} details explicit forms of solutions to quadratic equations for the $p_z^\nu$ problems.